 Joan Hinde Stewart assumed the Hamilton presidency on July 1, 2003.
 She was formerly dean of the College of Liberal Arts and professor of French at the University of South Carolina (USC).
 The first in her family to earn a college degree, Stewart also joined the Hamilton faculty as professor of French.
 She is the first female president in Hamilton's 200-year history.

 Stewart has presided over a period of tremendous growth at Hamilton.
-The physical plant is undergoing a massive reinvestment well in excess of $150 million and highlighted by the opening of new and renovated spaces for the sciences, social sciences, arts and fitness and recreation; the entering classes are setting records for quality, selectivity and diversity; and the capital campaign that Stewart helped launch just a year after becoming president exceeded its record goal with an emphasis on facilities and student scholarship aid.
+The physical plant is undergoing a massive reinvestment well in excess of $200 million and highlighted by the opening of new and renovated spaces for the sciences, social sciences, arts, and fitness and recreation; the entering classes are setting records for quality, selectivity and diversity; and the two capital campaigns that Stewart helped launch after becoming president exceeded their goals with an emphasis on facilities and student scholarship aid.
 Under her direction, the College has implemented a strategic plan that advances four defining values rooted in Hamilton's historic strengths: education for self-direction, a self-governing community, thoughtful dialogue and debate, and engagement with the world.

 Prior to her time at Hamilton and her arrival at USC in 1999, Stewart was a member of the faculty at North Carolina State University from 1973 to 1999 and chair of the Department of Foreign Languages and Literatures from 1985 to 1997.
 She also served as assistant dean for research and graduate programs for the College of Humanities and Social Sciences.
 In 1988-89, Stewart chaired the North Carolina Humanities Council, and in 1977 she received the university's Outstanding Teaching Award.